-Cell Tower Valuation and Brokerage
+Comprehensive Cell Tower Valuation and Brokerage Services

-Through its partnership with SteelTree Partners, Steel in the Air has assisted in the sale of over $800 million worth of towers over the last seven years, and has helped over 3,000 clients with cell tower lease negotiations, buyout offers and asset management.
+Through its partnership with SteelTree Partners, Steel in the Air has assisted in the sale of over $1 billion worth of cell towers over the last seven years, and has helped over 3,000 clients with cell tower lease negotiations, buyout offers and asset management.
 We are industry experts with a proven track record of satisfied clients - and we plan on keeping it that way.
 We provide cell tower valuation and brokerage services, using comprehensive, timely data and in full consideration of all fixed and variable factors.
 For any type of wireless asset valuation, we are your trusted source.

 Here's what we can do for you: